codelogn/WinWork/docs/USER_MANUAL.md

 ### Global Hotkeys (Coming Soon)
 - **Configure custom shortcuts** for quick access
-- **Show/hide LinkerApp** with global hotkey
+- **Show/hide WinWork** with global hotkey
 - **Quick add link** from anywhere in Windows

 ## System Integration

 ### System Tray
-LinkerApp can minimize to the system tray:
+WinWork can minimize to the system tray:
 - **Right-click tray icon** for context menu
 - **Double-click** to restore main window
 - **Exit** from tray menu to close completely